Tourism and travel services online: how to make money

 The Russian Internet has been growing at a breakneck pace, with a huge number of agencies and meta search engines.
 However, there are some big differences between them.

 Agencies have direct agreements with booking systems and sell tickets.
-For this, an agency receives a commission out of the ticket price.
+For this, an agency gets revenue out of the ticket price.
 The agency can offer its clients an additional bonus system or discount since the agency controls the price of the ticket.

 On the other hand, Jetradar and Hotellook are meta search engines, which means we do not collect money from clients.
 For our users, this means we do not in any way affect the final cost of the ticket.
 This is particularly important after allegations arose of OTA increasing ticket prices based on user information (device used, visit history, geoIP).